 Ryan Chapman

-Ryan is a Principal Threat Hunter who has worked in the Digital Forensics & Incident Response (DFIR) realm for 13 years.
-He is the author of SANS FOR528: Ransomware and Cyber Extortion and also teaches SANS FOR610: Reverse Engineering Malware
+Ryan is a Threat Hunter who has worked in the Digital Forensics & Incident Response (DFIR) realm for 15 years.
+He is the author of SANS FOR528: Ransomware and Cyber Extortion and also teaches SANS FOR610: Reverse Engineering Malware.

-Prior to working as a Threat Hunter, Ryan worked in Incident Response consulting for nearly 5 years.
+Prior to working as a Threat Hunter, Ryan worked as a Principal Incident Response Consultant for 5 years.
 During his overall career, he has worked in Security Operations Center and Cyber Incident Response Team roles that handled incidents from inception through remediation.
 With Ryan, it's all about the blue team.
-Researching IOCs, hunting through log aggregation utilities, analyzing malware, and performing host and network forensics are all skills in his repertoire.
+Ingesting intelligence, hunting through log aggregation utilities, analyzing malware, and performing host and network forensics are all skills in his repertoire.

 Prior to moving to security, Ryan worked as a technical trainer for six years.
 His stint as a full-time trainer prepared him for the rigors of life-long learning.
 He loves training and often assists with training development.

 Ryan’s current passion is researching ransomware in order to help as many people as possible learn to deter, detect, and respond to the threat.
-In preparing for development of FOR528, Ryan has drawn on his extensive expertise working ransomware incidents.
-The course features numerous labs, a full-day Capture the Flag exercise, and provides tools that can be used to share and collaborate on hunting queries between entities and disparate systems.
+For development of FOR528, Ryan drew on his extensive expertise working ransomware incidents.
+The course features numerous labs, a full day Capture the Flag exercise, and provides tools that can be used to share and collaborate on hunting queries between entities and disparate systems.

 Outside of ransomware, one of Ryan’s interests in the security realm is the exciting world of reverse engineering.
 “Malware has become pervasive,” he says, “and I relish in the ability to dissect, understand, and protect against evolving threats."
 Ryan loves finding all the new tricks that malware authors use to circumvent security appliances.